 Three-vehicle crash on Route 32 in Montville involved police

 Aug.
-11—MONTVILLE — A 1 p.m. accident on Route 32 led to a road closure between Church Lane and Fort Hill Drive.
+12—MONTVILLE — A 1 p.m. accident on Route 32 led to a road closure between Church Lane and Fort Hill Drive.

 The extent of injuries and a narrative of how the incident occurred were not immediately available.